molcikas/photon/README.md

 ## Limitations

 * Currently does not support composite primary keys in aggregates.
-* Currently does not automatically map fields from super classes.
-This can be done manually using `withDatabaseColumn()`.
 * Currently does not support specifying database schemas (e.g. "dbo" for SQL Server).

 ## Compatibility